GivEnergy Review: Batteries, Inverters & Cloud App

 Pros

-• Excellent value for money – typically 15–25% cheaper than Tesla Powerwall for comparable capacity
+- Excellent value for money.
+Typically 15 to 25% cheaper than Tesla Powerwall for comparable capacity.

-• Best-in-class monitoring app – GivEnergy Cloud with real-time data, smart tariff automation, and open API
+- Best-in-class monitoring app.
+GivEnergy Cloud gives you real-time data, smart tariff automation and an open API.

-• UK-based company – local customer support, UK warranty service, and active community forum
+- UK-based company.
+Local customer support, UK warranty service and an active community forum.

-• All-in-One option – combined inverter and battery reduces installation complexity and cost
+- All-in-One option.
+A combined inverter and battery cuts installation complexity and cost.

 Cons

-• Lower single-unit capacity – max 9.5 kWh in one All-in-One unit vs 13.5 kWh for Tesla Powerwall
+- Lower single-unit capacity.
+The most you get in one All-in-One unit is 9.5 kWh, against 13.5 kWh for Tesla Powerwall.

-• Manufactured in China – despite being a UK company, production is overseas (common across the industry)
+- Manufactured in China.
+Despite being a UK company, production is overseas.
+That is common across the industry.

-• Inverter noise – some users report a low hum from the hybrid inverter, particularly in quiet rooms (install in a garage if possible)
+- Inverter noise.
+Some users report a low hum from the hybrid inverter, particularly in quiet rooms, so install it in a garage if you can.

-• No built-in backup as standard – emergency power supply (EPS) requires an additional component on some models
+- No built-in backup as standard.
+Emergency power supply (EPS) needs an extra component on some models.

 GivEnergy installation and compatibility